 In McLaren Park North, the current vacancy rate is 0.0%, which is a lower rate of vacancies than 100.0% of all neighborhoods in the U.S. This means that the housing supply in McLaren Park North is very tight compared to the demand for property here.

 Renter-occupied real estate is dominant in the McLaren Park North neighborhood.
 The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 100.0%, which is higher than 99.3% of the neighborhoods in America.
 If you were to buy and live in the property you bought here, you would be almost alone in doing so.
-This neighborhood has the distinction of having one of the lowest real estate vacancy rates of any neighborhood in America.
-With just 0.0% of the real estate vacant, this indicates an exceptionally strong demand for real estate in the McLaren Park North neighborhood, and/or an issue with creating enough supply for the demand.
-This could have the effect of increasing real estate prices, increasing supply to meet demand, or both.
+With a real estate vacancy rate of only 0.0%, the McLaren Park North neighborhood has a lower vacancy rate than 100.0% of U.S. neighborhoods, a very elite group.
+Such a low vacancy rate may indicate very strong real estate demand in the neighborhood combined with some impediments to increasing supply, such as zoning or existing density of development, among other potential reasons.

 Furthermore, the McLaren Park North neighborhood is very unique in that it has one of the highest proportions of one, two, or no bedroom real estate of any neighborhood in America.
 Most neighborhoods have a mixture of home or apartment sizes from small to large, but here the concentration of studios and other small living spaces is at near-record heights.
 With 93.5% of the real estate here of this small size, this most assuredly is a notable feature that makes this neighborhood unique, along with just a handful of other neighborhoods in the U.S. that share this characteristic.

 One of the unique characteristics of the McLaren Park North neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.9% of the neighborhoods in America.
-In a nation where 1 out of every 4 children lives in poverty, the McLaren Park North neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.
+Also of note is NeighborhoodScout's research finding that the McLaren Park North neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
+In a nation where approximately 1 in 4 children are living in poverty, the McLaren Park North community truly stands out from the rest in this regard.

 In addition, neighborhoodScout's exclusive research revealed that 100.0% of the adult residents in the McLaren Park North neighborhood do not have a 4-year college degree, which is a lower rate of college graduated adults than found in 100.0% of the neighborhoods in America.